+Employees of the Commission are eligible to be members of the States of Guernsey Superannuation Fund ("the Fund").
 This is a defined benefit pension scheme funded by contributions from both the member and the employer which provides retirement benefits based on final pensionable salary.
 The employer contributions are determined on the basis of independent actuarial advice and are calculated to meet the cost of benefit accrual over the next year of pensionable service.

 A separate Actuarial Account comprising the assets and liabilities of the Fund attributable to the Commission's members ("the scheme") was established with effect from 1 January 2004 within the Fund following an instruction from the former States Advisory and Finance Committee.
-The Actuarial Account is used solely for the purpose of determining the contributions payable to the Fund by the Commission and to avoid the possibility of inappropriate subsidisation of one employer by another.
+The Actuarial Account is used solely for the purpose of determining the contributions payable to the Fund by the Commission and to avoid the possibility of inappropriate subsidisation of one set of members by another.

-A full actuarial valuation of the scheme was carried out at 31 December 2007 by the scheme's actuary, which resulted in a funding shortfall of £225,000.
+A full actuarial valuation of the scheme was carried out at 31 December 2007 by the scheme's actuary.
 The scheme's actuary also completed valuations as at 31 December 2005, 2006, 2007 and 2008 for the purposes of FRS 17.